 Being home without domestic help means there are added chores to your everyday life.
 This is a great opportunity to include everyone and do things together.
 Delegate different tasks to all the family members.
 Teach your kids to clean, dust, scrub and even cook.
 If you are working from home, align it with your kids studying.

 4. Family Time

 Make family time fun by playing games and doing puzzles.
-Play cards, board games, watch movies, look at old photo albums, dance and even exercise as a family.
+Play cards, and board games, watch movies, look at old photo albums, dance and even exercise as a family during this lockdown.
 Cooking and baking together is a great example.
 Reading books just sitting together at an allotted time is also helpful.

 5. Roommates Are Playmates

 If you live in PG or share a house with roommates, take this up as an opportunity to connect with them.
 Exchange recipes, cook together, make chores a lot more fun.
 If your roommates speak different languages, here’s your chance to learn one.
 Turn weekends into a movie marathon session and make the most of this lockdown.

 Living alone during such a testing time can be difficult.
 Exercising and working out will help keep you healthy, physically as well as mentally.
 Set up a time slot with a friend and workout together while video calling.
 This will help your social life and keep mental ailments away.
 Share online workout tutorials to try and learn how to do them together.